Rustic Tomato Soup

 - Turn heat up to medium-high or high, whisking constantly for about 1 minute, then lower heat to low and continue whisking until a thick, gravy-like consistency is achieved, the mixture is very light brown, and it doesn’t smell like raw flour.

 - Slowly add the roux mixture to the stock while whisking.
-Once the roux is completely incorporated, add the remaining chicken and vegetable broth, mix well, and turn heat up to high and bring to a boil.
-Continue boiling until the stock has reduced by half, about 8-10 minutes.
+Once the roux is completely incorporated, add the remaining chicken and vegetable broth, mix well, and turn the heat up to high and bring to a boil.
+Continue boiling until the stock has reduced by half, about 8 to 10 minutes.

 - After stock is reduced, lower heat to medium-low, and add tomato paste, whisking until mixed well.
 Then add in the crushed tomatoes and stir well.

 - While stirring, add in seasonings and allow soup to simmer about 1 minute.
 Slowly add cream while whisking until incorporated, then add the water and stir.

 - Turn heat up to high, cover soup, and let boil for 5 minutes, then stir in diced tomatoes.
 Lower heat and simmer for about 10 to 15 minutes.

 - Remove pot from heat, remove lid, and allow to cool for about 3 to 5 minutes.
 Serve immediately with optional garnishes.
 I added a little shredded Cheddar to mine.